-- Banks £4m for a maximum of 5 years; - Building Societies £4m for the Nationwide and £2m for the others on the approved list, for a maximum of 5 years;

-• Money Market Funds (MMF) AAA rated - £3m limit for any one MMF and total investments in MMFs shall not exceed the higher of £9m or 25% of invested funds for more than 7 days at any one time.
+- Banks £4m for a maximum of 5 years; - Building Societies £4m for the Nationwide and £2m for the others on the approved list, for a maximum of 5 years; - Money Market Funds (MMF) AAA rated £3m limit for any one MMF and, previously that total investments in MMFs shall not exceed the higher of £9m or 25% of invested funds for more than 7 days at any one time (This second limit is suspended for 12 months in relation to the 2024/25 year in order to enable operational flexibility in a volatile financial market).

-The full investment strategy for 2022/23 was approved by the Council on 2nd February 2022 and is available on the Council's website.
+The full investment strategy for 2023/24 was approved by the Council on 21st of February 2023 and is available on the Council's website.